-Beta-blockers are one of the most commonly prescribed medications for heart disease.
+Beta-blockers are drugs commonly prescribed for heart problems, including:

 Side effects of beta-blocker treatment include:

-Beta-blocker medication should be taken as directed by the doctor.
-Seek medical advice if a dose is missed or an extra dose taken by mistake.
+Seek medical advice if a dose is missed, or an extra dose taken by mistake.